June 26, 2024

 We stand for the truth as it is in Jesus.
 We know that sin has affected us all without exception.
 We humbly accept our broken condition.
 Though not all sins are created equal, every sin is an act of rebellion against a holy God.
 Therefore, we all are in need of the ever-present loving grace of our forgiving God.
 We acknowledge God's desire to restore the image of God in every single human being.
 We are fully committed to salvation by grace through faith in Jesus Christ.
 The grace of God is sufficient for all our need.
 We depend on the Holy Spirit to supply our every need.
 Our quest is for God to restore us to wholeness in Christ, daily becoming more like our Lord Jesus.

 To be like Jesus, the church as biblically revealed must reach out in love to all broken and sinful people.
 We encourage everyone to become fully restored in Christ and claim their place as a part of the family of God.
 Is a gay, bisexual, or transgendered man welcomed to join the church in the worship God?
 Yes!
 Will the church affirm his sexual behavior?
 No!
 Will the church encourage a lesbian, bisexual, or transgendered woman to seek God's will for her entire life, including her sexuality?
 Yes!
 Will the church condemn either the man or woman and single them out in their sins?
 No!
 Will the church call a gay, lesbian, bisexual, or transgendered man or woman to repentance and experience God's forgiveness and restoration in their lives?
 Yes!
 Will the church elect her or him to church office, if s/he continues to practice broken sexual behavior?
 No!
 Will they be free to bring their lovers to worship with them?
 Yes!
 Will they be free to be physically expressive at church, as a husband and wife would be in a public setting?
 No!
 Will the church pray for them and seek to love them as Christ loves us?
 Yes!
 Will the church bless their union by providing or attending a civil or marriage ceremony?
 No!
-These responses are also true for any who willfully practice behaviors which come from broken conditions of all kinds that tilt our hearts away from God's intention for all of us to faithfully represent the image of God in our lives.
+These responses also apply to any who willfully practice behaviors which come from broken conditions of all kinds that tilt our hearts away from God's intention for all of us to faithfully represent the image of God in our lives.

 What is it, then, that we celebrate and encourage?
 We celebrate and encourage the humble acceptance and appropriation of God's grace by everyone, so that God's image may be fully restored in them.
 We know and accept that there will be times of failure and stumbling on the path to wholeness in Christ.
 However, we continue to celebrate God's intention for us all to fully reflect His holy nature in us.
 We call for the working out of our salvation until we find eternity with God.
 Mostly we celebrate the loving grace of God, which sustains us all until that day and makes it possible for us to live as whole people while still bearing the burden of our broken condition.